Existing Elixir Apps

 To configure and launch your Elixir app, you can use fly launch and follow the wizard.

-When we run fly launch from the newly-created project directory, the launcher will:
+When you run fly launch from the newly-created project directory, the launcher provides some defaults for your new app, and gives you the option to tweak the settings.

 fly launch